Unidocs1/sphinx_repo_manager/source/index.rst

 Total Cost of Ownership
 =======================

+Often times the operating costs of maintaining a product after it launches is the thing that determines the long term success.
+Many games over the last few decades have failed due to sky high hosting and operations costs that far exceeds revenue.
+The AcceleratXR team have experienced these failures first hand and understand the deep complexity of not just operating a game that is successful but also profitable.
+As a result, every bit of the platform has been carefully architected to be as cost effective as possible.

-Due to our flexible licensing, an unparalleled feature set, and our uniquely open philosophy to game development, AcceleratXR offers the lowest total cost of ownership of any other solution available.
-No other technology platform gives you more tools, more features and more flexibility to build your product exactly as you desire.
+This focus on cost sensitivity in combination with our flexible licensing, unparalleled feature set, and our uniquely open philosophy to game development, means that AcceleratXR offers the lowest total cost of ownership compared to any other solution available.
+No other technology platform gives you more tools, more features and more flexibility to create and dream big.